secondRZ/swe-interview/topics/development-process.md

 * Typically, each class is considered a unit.
 A unit test should test each and every operation that the class provides.
 Each project should get its own .Tests project.
 * Once you have your class models laid out,  start the test writing process with the Red-Green-Refactor method.
   1. Write the tests for each method.
 There should be errors because the methods don'e exist yet.
 Use `cmd + .` to create the stub in the classes.
 Run the tests.
 Verify that they all fail.
 There should be range, corner, null, and edge cases.
   2. Now you write the code for the unit that you're testing.
 Run the tests to make sure they all pass.
+Sometimes - although you should try to avoid this - a method will depend on another entity \(a class, a remote api, etc\) already being complete.
+In this case, build a mock/stub class for it \(which is easy if you're using interfaces\).
   3. Refactor the implementation code.

 ## OOP